What should I bring to family camp?

 What is the parking and driving policy on campus?

 All cars are required to park in our designated parking lots.
-In order to maintain a safe environment and the beauty of our campus, we do not allow cars to drive on campus.
+In order to maintain a safe environment and the beauty of our campus, we do not allow cars to drive around on camp.
 If you need assistance with getting bags to your cabin we would be happy to assist you.

 What about valuables?